aws-amplify/docs/docs/guides/api-rest/fragments/js/form-api-with-dynamodb-and-lambda.md

 ?
 Do you want to add another path?
 N
 ```

-The API endpoint has been configured and the function has been created locally.
+The API endpoint has been configured and some boilerplate function code has been created.

 Next, open the function code located at __amplify/backend/function/formfunction/src/app.js__ in your text editor and make the following changes: